7 Tips for Creating New Lettering Styles. My top tips for drawing original letters to create new, complete alphabets and fonts!

 Go shopping and sightseeing out in the real world.
 Online inspiration is excellent, too, but getting out and about can help you feel extra creative and inspired.

 My favorite places are the Art Museum, bookstores, and grocery stores.
-That last one may seem weird, but I’ve found some of my best inspiration on spice containers, eggs, and coffee packages, especially in boutique and health market-style grocery stores.
+That last one may seem weird, but I’ve found some of my best inspiration in spice containers, eggs, and coffee packages, especially in boutique and health-market-style grocery stores.

 One of my personal favorites?
-The Vital Farms Egg Cartons designed by Unpack’d below.
+The Vital Farms Egg Cartons are designed by Unpack’d, as shown below.
 (See more of their fantastic work for Vital Farms here.)

 Snap photos while you’re out to add to your vision board for the next step.